Cosine256/spelunky-2-tas-wizard/spelunky-fyi/info.md

 A: The run timer increases while the pause menu is open, even during playback, and tabbing out automatically opens the pause menu.

 Q: *Is this really all of the Q&A?*
-A: This mod just released and its documentation is still a work-in-progress.
+A: This mod's documentation is still a work-in-progress.
 I'll be improving the documentation over time, possibly including a more thorough Q&A section.

 Q: *On the Itchy & Scratchy CD-ROM, is there a way to get out of the dungeon without using the Wizard Key?*
 A: What the hell are you talking about?

 ## Changelog

+### 1.1.0 (2024-02-28)

+- Upgraded to new freeze pause system in the script API.
+Pausing works on any frame now.
+- Removed cutscene skip editor.
+You can now record cutscene inputs while pausing and frame advancing just like any other part of the TAS.
+- Fixed janky fades when warping.

 ### 1.0.0 (2023-10-31)